SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

     available at the end of the algorithm.
 It involves potentially costly calculations or memory consumptions.
 The default is a void list, none of these variables being calculated and stored by default.
-The possible names are in the following list: ["CostFunctionJ", "CurrentState", "InnovationAtCurrentState", "SimulatedObservationAtCurrentState"].
+The possible names are in the following list: ["CostFunctionJ", "CostFunctionJb", "CostFunctionJo", "CurrentState", "InnovationAtCurrentState",
+    "SimulatedObservationAtCurrentState"].

     Example : ``{"StoreSupplementaryCalculations":["CostFunctionJ", "SimulatedObservationAtCurrentState"]}``